Cloud-Schematics/LAMP/README.md

 ## Configuring your deployment values

-Set the following variables before you use the template:
+Export the following variables before you use the template:

-* `softlayer_username` is a the infrastructure user name.
+* `SL_USERNAME` is a the infrastructure user name.
 Go to **Access (IAM) > Users**, and select your name.
 Then, verify the user name is listed in the VPN password section.
-* `softlayer_api_key` is a classic infrastructure API key.
+* `SL_API_KEY` is a classic infrastructure API key.
 Go to **Access (IAM) > Users**, and select your name.
 Then, verify that a classic infrastructure API key is included in the API keys section.
 If you don't have one already, you can create one from the [IBM Cloud API keys page](https://cloud.ibm.com/iam/apikeys).

 You must also set the following deployment values on the Create page.
 You can enter customized values or accept the defaults.